 Your business emergency fund should not be the same as your personal emergency fund.
 This should be a separate fund.

 I suggest having a minimum of 2 months of rent available – remember tenants can vomit all over your beautiful kitchen and leave it as is for 6 months!

 Do you need more?
 Here are some questions to get you thinking:

 - If my rental property stood empty for a month and the tenant destroyed the bathtub, how much would I need safely to be okay?

-- If the levies went up with 35%, and the geyser broke, what would I need to have saved to survive?
+- If the levies went up by 35%, and the geyser broke, what would I need to have saved to survive?

 Where should I save my emergency fund?

-Try and get the best interest rate for your money with the shortest term.
+Try and get the best interest rate for your money in the shortest term.